Re4son/Re4son-Pi-TFT-Setup/README.md

 # Re4son-Pi-TFT-Setup

-A script for configuring TFT displays on a Raspberry Pi.
-This script is heavily based on Adafruit's PiTFT Helper.
+A tool for setting up TFT displays on a Raspberry Pi.
+This program is heavily based on Adafruit's PiTFT Helper.

 This setup tool is used in [Sticky Finger's Kali Pi](http://www.whitedome.com.au/kali-pi).